bcumming/kb-poc/docs/rationale/index.md

 ### Technical documentation needs good version control and lifetime management

+Quality technical documentation needs to make it as easy and intuitive as possible for CSCS engineers to contribute.
+The review process for the current KB does its best to work around the limitations of Confluence, but ultimately is confusing and demotivating

 Confluence has history tracking on each page, however it can easily be corrupted or rewritten.
 Confluence records individual page edits, but doesn't gather them together into cohesive change sets.

 The following "user stories" for CSCS staff working on Confluence are the result of this:

-- Spend a couple of hours editing a confluence page to have all of my changes deleted because a colleague reverted to an earlier change.
+1. Spend a couple of hours editing a confluence page to have all of my changes deleted because a colleague reverted to an earlier change.
-- Lose part of the page edit history when there is a reversion - we lost old documentation.
+2. Lose part of the page edit history when there is a reversion - we lost old documentation.
+3. I want to propose a change to KB docs that would require review from another person.
+So I read the [how to guide](https://confluence.cscs.ch/display/SRM/How+to+create+articles+in+the+Knowledge+Base), and I give up in confusion over the steps involved, and having to copy pages between TDS and deployment.

+!!!note
+    Point number 3 above is not the fault of the people who created the existing KB process - it is the direct result of Confluence's limitations.

 The alternative should:

 * keep a complete record of the history;
-* allow for tracking changes that affect more than one page as single atomic changes;
+* allow for tracking changes that affect more than one page as single atomic change;
+* show exactly what the proposed changes would look like in the deployed documentation;
-* allow external users to propose changes.
+* allow CSCS users to propose changes.

 ### Good documentation needs good tooling for writers